parcel-bundler/website/src/features/production.md

 </picture>
 ```

+Resizing and converting images occurs both in development and production mode, so you can test with the correct image dimentions and formats as well.
 See the [Image transformer](/recipes/image/) docs for more details.

 ### Differential bundling